Blog

 Conclusion

 According to the worldview of the left, the Christian principles which millions adhere to daily and teach to their children are nothing more than “pseudoscience” that must be banned.
 If liberal activists get their way, parents seeking help for their children or children who themselves seek advice on how to best live according to their religious principles in the difficult areas of sexuality and gender would be told no by the government.
 They would be told that for a child to go to a pastor or religious counselor for help in these matters is illegal.
 Instead, the left encourages minors to act in accordance with any sexual impulse they may feel and considers this to be the new norm.
 Indiana must not allow this dangerous reversal of the truth.
 No church or faith-based organization providing counseling should be threatened or shut down by their government.
-It is the job of government to protect religious freedom, and with the passage of SB 350, that is just what Indiana has the opportunity to do.

 Back